 It is the aim of the summer school that all participants will be able to read and understand important German theological source texts upon completion of their courses even if they have not had the chance to study German in depth before.
 International doctoral and postgraduate students will thus become familiar with the thought processes and dynamics of German theology which may prove to be immensely fruitful for anybody striving to pursue a career in theology or related fields.

-In addition, there will be two excursions to places significant to German ecclesiastical history in and near Mainz.
+In addition, there will be several excursions to places significant to German ecclesiastical history in and near Mainz.

 Academic theology has had an institutional place in the heart of Mainz for almost 1000 years.
 The theology faculty of the kurfürstliche Universität was established in 1477 and soon became one of the largest theology faculties in Europe.
 At that time the talmudic school had long been an important part of the rich intellectual world of the Jewish communities in Mainz, Worms and Speyer in the middle ages.
 Today, the university is named after the local inventor of the printing press Johannes Gutenberg.
 Over 100 theologians teach more than 1300 students in one of the largest schools for theological education in Germany.